citp/privacy-policy-historical/e/ed/edi/editor.wix.com.md

 We also collect and use information in order to contact our visitors, users and job applicants, and in order to comply with the laws applicable to us.

-##### 5\.
+## 5\.
 Where do we store your information?

-Wix Visitors’, Wix Users’ and Users-of-Users’ Personal Information may be maintained, processed and stored by Wix and our authorized affiliates and service providers in the United States of America, in Europe (including in Lithuania, Germany and Ukraine), in Israel, and in other jurisdictions as necessary for the proper delivery of our Services and/or as may be required by law (as further explained below).
+Wix Visitors’, Wix Users’ and Users-of-Users’ Personal Information may be stored in data centers located at the United States of America, Ireland, South Korea, Taiwan and Israel.
+We may use other jurisdictions as necessary for the proper delivery of our Services and/or as may be required by law (as further explained below) and in other jurisdictions as necessary for the proper delivery of our Services and/or as may be required by law (as further explained below).

 Wix Jobs Applicants Information will be maintained, processed and stored in Israel, in the